-The Coalition on Human Needs supports a robust job creation strategy to include a large-scale federal subsidized jobs program that responds to immediate and long-term youth employment crisis.
+The Coalition on Human Needs supports an economy that is designed to uplift all young people and abolish structural barriers.
+This includes a robust job creation strategy to include a large-scale federal subsidized jobs program that responds to the immediate and long-term youth employment crisis.
 We support investments that link youth and young adults to employment and education pathways within the green economy, infrastructure, energy, transportation sectors and other high demand industries, including subsidized summer and year-round employment, work-based learning opportunities that provide critical work experience, pre-apprenticeships and apprenticeships, and connections to public and private sector internships targeted to young people of color and high poverty communities with high levels of youth unemployment and disconnection rates.

-CHN supports using the implementation of Carl D. Perkins Act and the Every Student Succeeds Act as key opportunities to advance equity for students of color, and support investments in multiple education options and pathways, including dropout recovery and reengagement strategies, that lead to the attainment of secondary, postsecondary and industry credentials for young people.
+CHN supports using the implementation of the Carl D. Perkins Act and the Every Student Succeeds Act as key opportunities to advance equity for students of color, and supports investments in multiple education options and pathways, including dropout recovery and reengagement strategies, that lead to the attainment of secondary, postsecondary, and industry credentials for young people.
 It is essential that the nation's public education system play a key role in the recovery of young people who do not have a secondary credential, including Opportunity Youth, and support those who are at imminent risk of not completing and/or being pushed out of school, including over-age and under-credited students.

 CHN supports efforts to improve school climate and reduce suspensions, expulsions and school-based arrests through implementation of the Every Student Succeeds Act, redirection of funding, and passage of school climate policies that divest from School Resource officers and law enforcement in schools at the federal level.
-Congress should assess the impact of school-based policing and any disparate impact on specialized populations, particularly students of color, those with disabilities and LGBTQ students.
-Congress should also invest in federal funding streams and culturally responsive and healing centered resources that help build positive school climates and mitigate disproportionate school discipline policies, including but not limited to peer support specialists, mental health professionals, school counselors, school psychologists, school social workers, and other school personnel trained in positive youth development.
+Congress should also invest in federal funding streams and culturally responsive and healing centered resources that build positive school climates and eliminate school discipline disparities, including but not limited to peer support specialists, mental health professionals, school counselors, school psychologists, school social workers, and other school personnel trained in positive youth development.